grommunio/gromox/doc/glossary.rst

 GUID
 	Globally Unique Identifier.
 Also known as Universally Unique Identifier (UUID).
 128 bits in length.
 Not all bits are random; RFC 4122 defines semantic meaning for certain bits.

-GUIDs are encoded little-endian so byteorder is a concern for text representations.
-Common text forms are 32 chars (32 hex nibbles), 36 chars (added 4 dashes to make the RFC 4122 field separation visible), 38 chars (added 2 curly braces at the left and right end).
+GUID.Host36
+	Herein refers to a textual 36-character representation of a GUID, e.g.
+	``44332211-6655-8877-b0a0-fedbca987654``.

+GUID.Host38
+	Herein refers to a textual 38-character representation of a GUID, e.g.
+	``{44332211-6655-8877-b0a0-fedbca987654}``.

+GUID.beflat
+	Herein refers to a 16-byte encoding of a GUID.
+Per RFC 4122, the flat form for the example GUID above is ``uint8_t x[] = {0x44, 0x33, 0x22, 0x11, 0x66, 0x55, 0x88, 0x77, 0xb0, 0xa0, 0xfe, 0xdb, 0xca, 0x98,
+	0x76, 0x54};``.

+GUID.dceflat
+	Herein refers to a 16-byte encoding of a GUID.
+DCE/MS UUIDs use a mixed-endian format (3x le32, 2x u8, 1x be48).
+The flat form is
+	``uint8_t x[] = {0x11, 0x22, 0x33, 0x44, 0x55, 0x66, 0x77, 0x88, 0xb0,
+	0xa0, 0xfe, 0xdb, 0xca, 0x98, 0x76, 0x54};``.

+GUID.dcetxt
+	Herein refers to a textual 32-character representation of a GUID, a hexdump of a dceflat, e.g. ``1122334455667788a0b0fedbca987654``.

 Mailbox GUID
 	Randomly-generated value on mailbox creation.
+	It can be found in MSAD in the ``msExchMailboxGuid`` attribute in Host36 form.
-	It can found in ``mdb01.edb`` in table ``Mailbox``, column ``MailboxGuid``.
+	It can be found in ``mdb01.edb`` in table ``Mailbox``, column ``MailboxGuid`` in dceflat/dcetxt form (dependent on esedbexport).
 	In the EWS protocol as spoken by Exchange Server, the "ItemId" attribute contains the Mailbox GUID in ASCII from byte 4-28.
-	In shows up in MAPI store objects (MFCMAPI/OLSpy) in the 0x67070102 (MailboxDSGuid) property.
+	The GUID shows up in MAPI store objects (MFCMAPI/OLSpy) in the 0x67070102 (MailboxDSGuid) property.
+	The GUID shows up in ABK objects in the 0x8c730102 property.
+	In Gromox, the Mailbox GUID is constructed from 12 filler bytes plus 4 bytes conveying a user ID.
+Exchange just makes random GUIDs.

 Store GUID
 	Randomly-generated value on mailbox creation.
-	It can be found in ``mdb01.edb`` in table ``Mailbox``, column ``MailboxInstanceGuid``.
+	It can be found in ``mdb01.edb`` in table ``Mailbox``, column ``MailboxInstanceGuid`` in dceflat/dcetxt form.
-	It can be found in ``exchange.sqlite3`` in table ``configurations``, config_id 1.
+	It can be found in ``exchange.sqlite3`` in table ``configurations``, config_id 1 in Host36 form.
 	It shows up in ``ropLogon`` responses in the ``MailboxGuid`` field.
 	It shows up in MAPI objects (MFCMAPI/OLSpy) in the ``PR_STORE_RECORD_KEY`` property.

-MAPIHTTP MailboxId
+MAPIHTTP MailboxId parameter
-	The MH request URI has a parameter ``MailboxId``.
-It is something like ``https://g.net/mapi/emsmdb/?MailboxId=754af46e-6310-4e07-aea1-2c911e595644@domain.example``.
-	In Exchange, the parameter is the GUID36 rendition of the Mailbox GUID.
-	In Gromox, the parameter is a GUID36 rendition of 12 filler bytes plus 4 LE bytes conveying the user ID, but the parameter is never really used, because the user id is obtained from HTTP authentication headers.
+	Autodiscover responses contain a URL like
+	``https://g.net/mapi/emsmdb/?MailboxId=754af46e-6310-4e07-aea1-2c911e595644@domain.example``.
+	Though the value contains the Mailbox GUID, it is actually a copy of the value in the ``<Server>`` element of an RPCH-enabled server.

 ESSDN
 	"Enterprise/site/server distinguished name", a.k.a.
 Legacy DN.
 In